SAP/odata-vocabularies/vocabularies/Analytics.md

 Condenses the non-empty input set into a one-instance output set of the same type in which every property has the unique non-null value taken by this property in the input set

+An empty input set leads to an empty output set.
 This function SHOULD only be used as a set transformation [OData-Aggr, section 7.6] after a `concat` of sets with disjoint property lists.
 Servers SHOULD reject any other usage of this function.

 The set transformation converts the input set